oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example authorization request for a credit transfer.

 This object contains detailed information about the intended payment, such as amount, currency, and creditor, that are required to inform the user and obtain her consent.
-The AS and the respective RS (providing the payment initiation API) will together enforce this consent.
+The authorization server (AS) and the respective resource server (RS) (providing the payment initiation API) will together enforce this consent.

 For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].